loiclabache/Labache_2022_AO/readme.md

 <img src="readme_files/sensaas.gif" width="50%" height="50%" />
 </p>

-- **AICHA** is a functional brain ROIs atlas based on resting-state fMRI data acquired in 281 individuals.
+- **AICHA** is a functional brain ROIs atlas (384 brain regions) based on resting-state fMRI data acquired in 281 individuals.
 AICHA ROIs cover the whole cerebrum, each having 1) homogeneity of its constituting voxels intrinsic activity, and 2) a unique homotopic contralateral counterpart with which it has maximal intrinsic connectivity.
 Full description of the atlas can be found there:
   [AICHA](https://www.gin.cnrs.fr/en/tools/aicha/), and the related paper there: [Joliot, M., et al. 2015](https://doi.org/10.1016/j.jneumeth.2015.07.013).